 WHAT IS A CULTURAL PLAN?

 A cultural plan is a community conversation that identifies opportunities for broadening public participation in arts and cultural activities.
-The City of Columbia and One Columbia for Arts and History are collaborating to oversee the cultural planning process.
+The City of Columbia and One Columbia for Arts and Culture are collaborating to oversee the cultural planning process.
 Facilitated community conversations involving a broad cross sector of our community will focus on four core areas:

 - Economic prosperity for the Columbia region

 - Ways to imbed arts and culture across the City’s Comprehensive Plan

 WHAT IS AMPLIFY?

 AMPLIFY is the name given to the planning process and helps make visible its progress.
 As the name implies, the planning process will highlight existing arts, cultural and heritage resources of Columbia and recommend ways to strengthen these valuable assets in our community

 Columbia has a vibrant and historically strong arts community.
 The cultural planning process will identify the community’s aspirations for increasing support for arts organizations, artist and arts patrons.
 The Cultural Plan is being managed by One Columbia for Arts and Culture in tandem with Columbia Compass, the City Planning Department’s comprehensive planning process.
 This parallel process will discover opportunities for alignment between arts and other civic priorities.